Last updated on February 18, 2026

 Artifacts are one of the strongest card types in Magic.
-There’s a reason the Power 9 is composed of six of thuntm.
+There’s a reason the Power 9 contains six of them.
 Artifacts are primarily colorless cards, which lends a variety of powerful effects to any deck.

 But, like any Magic card, artifacts are only good when you can cast them.
 This is where tutors come in, allowing you to find the perfect artifact card to enact your game plan (or halt your opponent’s) whenever you need it.
 So let’s check out the best artifact tutors in Magic!